 - Perish the thought, but if a spark ignites clothing remember to Stop, Drop and Roll!

 - Always have a shovel nearby to extinguish any escaped flames and to put out the fire itself.

 - Review manufacturer’s instructions on proper extinguishing.

 - Be sure to completely extinguish your fire before retiring for the night.
 Smokey the Bear says, “If it’s too hot to touch, it’s too hot to leave.”

 - Dispose of the ashes in a metal can that is used solely for ash storage.
 Do not discard hot ashes in a compost pile, paper bag, cardboard box or anything that is combustible.
 Ashes can still be hot enough to cause a fire even after 2 or 3 days.

-Be safe while you chill out by the fire this season!
+Be sure to practice these cabin fire safety strategies while you chill out by the fire this season!